Guillaumertr/Bid-Ask-Replication/README.md

 ## 🔍 Objective

-The goal is to analyze and implement two pricing and hedging methods in the presence of transaction costs:
+The goal is to analyze and implement two pricing and hedging methods in the presence of transaction costs :

 - **Standard Delta Hedging** with direct transaction costs.
 - **Leland's approach**, which modifies the volatility to account for these costs analytically.